Rolling tachyons for separated brane-antibrane systems: Computation of beta-functions

 It is easier then to work in the minimal substraction scheme, where one just has to worry about logarithmic divergences, $i.e.$ resonances.
 As we emphasized above, if the fusion of (superficially) marginal operators produces a (superficially) marginal operator, it generates a source term in the corresponding minimal scheme beta-function.
 It is nevertheless interesting to consider whether power-like divergences are also present.

 At second order the potentially marginal operator is nothing but the contact term itself, $e^{2\omega X_0}$, for the distance $|r|=1/2$.
 Fortunately, thanks to its fermionic part the OPE~(\ref{eq:tachtachope}) vanishes, hence there is no logarithmic divergence to cancel.
-The contact term, that is not requested for this purpose, is nonetheless non-zero and contribute finitely to the amplitudes.

-\subsubsection{Marginality for $\sqrt{7}/4<|r|<\sqrt{17}/6$}
+\subsubsection{\boldmath Marginality for $\sqrt{7}/4<|r|<\sqrt{17}/6$}

 The next possible resonance occurs when the operator $e^{4\omega X^0}$ becomes of dimension one, $i.e.$ for $\omega=1/4$ (equivalently, $|r|=\sqrt{7}/4$).
 The potential logarithmic divergence would occur at fourth order in perturbation theory.
 In order to investigate this issue we compute below all the possible divergent terms that occur at order $(\lambda^+ \lambda^-)^2$ from the perturbative integrals, that involve both the tachyon and contact term vertex operators.
 In the computations of this subsection, we use the full non-local contact term~\refe{eq:cont_upper}, as even the sub-leading terms contribute {\it a priori} to the divergences.